dylan-kwon/vote-chain/contract/script/README.md

 ## Environment

-To use the script, follow these steps
+To use the script, follow these steps.

 ### 1. NPM Install